afolabisamguy/Python-Hangman_Game/README.md

 ## Files

 - **main.py**: The main game script that runs the game.
-- **words.txt**: A text file containing a list of words used in the game.
+- **hangman.txt**: A text file containing a list of words used in the game.

 ## Example Game